-Think of it as a useful signal from your body.
+A useful signal from your body.

-It’s normal to experience muscle pain after exercising if it’s been a while since you were active or performed a certain movement.
+It is normal to experience muscle pain after exercising if it’s been a while since you were active or performed a certain movement.
 This type of pain – called delayed onset muscle soreness or DOMS – generally develops several hours later and exacerbates over the next few days.

 The exercise that induces DOMS consists of eccentric (lengthening) muscle contractions in which contracting muscles are lengthened.
 Walking down a set of stairs or slope, where front thigh muscles are lengthened when supporting the body weight, is one example of eccentric exercise.